joachimdekker/master-thesis/docs/thesis/chapters/basic-compiler/main.typ

     placement: auto,
 )<ir:code-model>

-In comparison with the Roslyn compiler model (introduced in ...) the _Code Model_ is much simpler.
+In comparison with the Roslyn compiler model (introduced in @subsec:code-model:emission) the _Code Model_ is much simpler.
 The Roslyn compiler model is used to model the AST of .NET languages.
 It allows for complete modification of the syntax of the language.
 However, this can also result in invalid C\# syntax.
 For instance, C\# has a `var` type that automatically infers the type at compile time, like the `auto` type in C++.
 This 'type' can only be used as a direct or simple type, not as part of a complex or generic type, i.e. `var i = 0;` is valid code, but `List<var> = [1,2,3];` is not.
 With the Roslyn Compiler, it is possible to create such a type.
 Instead, the _Code Model_ strictly forbids this.

 @ir:code-model presents an overview of the _Code Model_.
 Most of the nodes of this IR can be recognised from popular object-oriented and procedural programming languages, such as _Classes_, _Methods_ and _Function Calls_.
 As such, many elements will not be discussed.
 That said, some elements of the model, such as the _Let_ expression, require more elaboration.